 with the din of battle.
 When it was over, there were dead Germans . . . and there were pieces of Germans.
 A Jerry's head was cut in two . . . his brains dangled across his face . . . his blood formed rivulets in the soil as it mixed with rain drops and flowed downhill. flowed downhill.

 The rain was dripping down his helmet and his mud-smea-ded race was grim as Pfc.
 Otis Rhodes of Cushing, Okla., loo-ked down on the headless Nazi.
 It was his BAR that had done this.
 Pfc.
 Jack Clements Lubbock, Texas, shoved his helmet back slightly and wi-ped his brow with his dirty glove.
 Despite the cold, sweat had formed on his forehead.
-He had fired four Mls in rapid succession, grabbing the rifles of the men in his gun position they reloaded them
+He had fired four MIs in rapid succession, grabbing the rifles of the men in his gun position they reloaded them

 The men were silent.
 They breathed heavily . . . sighs of relief that come at the end of every battle.
 There wasn't any victorious rejoicing.
-It was just another job for these foot-sloggers . . . a job wellutposts observing and plot-ng postions.
-They returned to the early morning hours.
-Lash was accompanied by Pfc.
-George F. Kalberloh of Lowry, Miss., Pfc.
-Stanley Stiles, Indiana, Pa.
-Pvt.
-Al-bert P. Beck, Cincinnati, Ohio.
+It any was just another job for these foot-sloggers . . . a job well-

-Holes were dug . . , long mud-holes.
+Holes were dug . . . long mud-holes.
 Supermen who died for their fuehrer were given a decent burial by Ameican doughboys.